nabila-natasha/volve-snowflake-data-platform/README.md

 # Volve Oil & Gas Data Platform

-An end-to-end oil & gas data platform and analytics project built with **Snowflake, Python, REST APIs, JSON, Dynamic Tables, SQL, and Power BI**.
+An end-to-end oil & gas data platform and analytics project built with **Snowflake (Iceberg Tables, Dynamic Tables), Python, REST APIs, JSON, SQL, and Power BI**.

-This project demonstrates how publicly available oil & gas production data and external market data can be ingested, transformed, governed, modelled, and served as an analytical data platform.
+This project demonstrates how publicly available oil & gas production data and external market data can be ingested, cleaned, governed, modelled, and served as an analytical data platform — including working through and documenting real data-quality issues along the way, rather than starting from a pre-cleaned dataset.

 The project uses historical **Volve field production data**, **Brent crude oil benchmark prices from the U.S. Energy Information Administration (EIA) Open Data API**, and **USD/NOK foreign exchange rates from the Frankfurter API**.